browserengineering/book/book/visual-effects.md

 enclosing and isolating the child drawing operations to a temporary surface.
 It's only when `restore` is called that we draw the the temporary surface back to the main surface.
-The `paint` argument to `SaveLayer` is used then, to control how the two surfaces' colors are mixed.
+The `paint` argument to `saveLayer` is used then, to control how the two surfaces' colors are mixed.

 These paired `saveLayer`/`restore` commands mean our display list is